smk291/Solarized/README.md

 # Solarized Mono

-Solarized Mono modifies the Sublime Text 3 Solarized color scheme so that text is rendered in just a single color (or two, depending on what/how you count).
-The background color is the background color of the corresponding Solarized theme.
-The for a foreground color.
+Solarized Mono is modification of the popular Sublime Text 3 Solarized color scheme.
+The goal is to eliminate visible syntax highlighting, so that all text renders in the same color.
+Solarized Mono has a dark scheme and light scheme, and the background color for each is unchanged.
+What has changed is the the foreground color, the color of text.
+When you select a Solarized Mono color scheme, you'll choose what you want your foreground color to be.
+The options are all colors from the default Solarized scheme.

+If you inspect the source files, you'll find I didn't remove any text from the Solarized scheme.
+I just commented out lines.
+Pretty basic, right?
+That's so that I can enable the parts of Solarized, if I decide I want to.

 # ...ok, why?
-I realized I'd become too reliant on my editor/IDE.
-Autocompletion, error highlighting/underlining, and syntax highlighting had become crutches.
-Just as turning off spellcheck forces me to be better at spelling, using a theme like Solarized Mono makes me better -- slower, more methodical, more accurate -- at both reading and writing code.
+I made ("made") this because I'd become too reliant on my editor/IDE; I was using autocompletion, error highlighting/underlining, and syntax highlighting as crutches.
+Just as turning off spellcheck forces me to be better at spelling, using a theme like Solarized Mono seems to make me better -- slower, more methodical, more conscientious -- at both reading and writing code.

 <img src="https://raw.githubusercontent.com/smk291/Solarized-Mono/master/solarizedmonolight.jpg" width="400"> <img src="https://raw.githubusercontent.com/smk291/Solarized-Mono/master/solarizedmonodark.jpg" width="400">

 # Installation

 Clone the repository into your Sublime Text Packages folder or add the repo manually via Package Control.
+I'm not going to upload this to Package Control.

 ## Donate